ShE3py/lalambic/README.md

 ## Remark

-Hoppers may be used to bypass this permissions system.
+Hoppers may be used to bypass this permission system.